 - The item's serial number if it's available

-- A description of the item and its functions
+- A description of the item and its function

 - Place and date of purchase

-Encircle provides you with everything you need to document all of your property, including a camera function that stores pictures of your things.
-Encircle also allows you to track an unlimited amount of items for up to two properties.
-The app allows you to keep track of multiple lists for each room in your home.
-You can upload photos or videos of your stuff using Encircle, too.
+Encircle gives you everything you need to create an extensive home inventory list, including the ability to add pictures of your property to the app.
+Encircle also allows you to track an unlimited number of items for up to two properties, including lists for multiple rooms in your home.

-There's not a lot of downside to the app.
-Its cross-device function allows you to track your account on your phone and your laptop or home computer -- a service other competitors charge upgrade fees for.
-You can also export your data into a spreadsheet software program or as PDFs.
+There's not much downside to the app.
+Its cross-device capability allows you to log onto your account on your phone, laptop and home computer — a service other competitors charge upgrade fees for.
+You can also export your data into a spreadsheet program or PDFs.

 Although the home inventory app Sortly does have a free version available for download, its premium version is far more useful and is worth its $3.99 price.
 For a lower fee than what competitors charge, you can subscribe to Sortly's services and receive access on unlimited devices.

 If you don't think either Encircle or Sortly will work for you, there are still other options you can check out.
-You can find extensive resources for different prices from Nest Egg, MyStuff, Magic Home Inventory, and Allstate's Digital Locker.
+You can make a home inventory using any of these programs: